bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 The list can store its size in the header and adjust it when values get inserted or removed.

-Or it can dispense with storing it and do a traversal to count the number of values in the list.
+Or it can dispense with storing it.
+This leads to a smaller header.
+It requires `O(N)` to calculate the list size (traversing and counting the list nodes).
+This is not as bad as it sounds as more often the question is whether the list is empty or not (which can be exposed in constant time) rather than the list size.

 # Links from remote parts to local parts